 Warning: Last items in stock!

 For men, women and children.
 With an elastic-free top and gentle, stretchy rib.
 Have a hand-linked toe seam.
 Can be used as an alternative to the Corrymoor Bedsock or as a flight sock.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are for women and men.
+For women and men.
 Are available in 16 colours.

 Fibre Content: 55% Mohair, 45% JAS Nylon